-- For compounds that are not brain-penetrant, we have created using microfluidics small deformable nanovesicles (DNV) that can encapsulate drugs and potentially be used to deliver small molecule drugs, protein therapeutics, antibody therapeutics, mRNA and other molecules across the BBB and into the brain.
+- For molecules that are not brain-penetrant, we have created an SE delivery system using microfluidic synthesis which consists of small deformable nanovesicles (DNV) that can encapsulate drugs and potentially be used to deliver small molecule drugs, protein therapeutics, antibody therapeutics, mRNA and other molecules across the BBB and into the brain.

 Window Into the Brain: Exosomes